thacherhussain/gear-track-app/README.md

   - use absolute paths everywhere
   - clean up styling
 - Update design - pick color palette and use RN paper with theme ✅

-- convert to be a list of gear rather than a list of notes
+- convert to be a list of gear rather than a list of notes ✅
   - change app name, variables, components

-- update/change over firebase to new gear app
+- refactor firebase

 Next Features:
 - add gear details page to show more information on each item